mariusavram91/mariusavram/pages/lets_work_together.md

 Are you looking for a Product-oriented Software Developer with a proven track record of turning ideas into reality?
 Look no further!

-I am **Marius Avram, a professional at the intersection of software development and product management based in Berlin, Germany, working within the EU area.**
+I am **Marius Avram, a professional at the intersection of software development and product management based in Berlin, Germany, working within the EU area**.
+Whether you're in need of a **proof of concept, MVP development, idea validation, or product management and coding expertise**, I'm here to deliver.
+I can help you navigate the complexities of technological decisions that can often feel overwhelming.Expect regular updates, meticulous documentation, swift communication, and a commitment to your project's success.
+Let's turn your vision into a tangible digital **success** story together.

 ![Marius Avram Profile Portrait](/assets/Marius_Avram_portrait.png){:class="portrait-lets-work"}{:loading="lazy"}

 ## Software Development

-With a robust background in full-stack development, I bring proficiency in various programming languages and frameworks.
+With a robust background in full-stack development, I bring proficiency in various programming languages, frameworks, technologies, and tools.
 From crafting efficient, scalable, and clean code to optimising user experiences, I achieve successful software solutions with my technical skills.

-With a strong foundation in web development, I specialise in _Django, Rails, ReactJS, and VueJS._
+With a strong foundation in web development, with over ten years of experience, I specialise in _Django, Rails, ReactJS, and VueJS._

 ## Product Management